Wizard

 Indigo Veil.
 The triggering creature becomes confused until the end of its next turn.

 Violet Veil.
 The triggering creature takes 4d6 + 20 force damage if it is within 5 feet of you.
 If this damage reduces the target to 0 hit points, it is disintegrated.
-A disintegrated creature and everything it is wearing and carrying, except magic items, are reduced to a pile of fine grey dust.
+A disintegrated creature and everything it are wearing and carrying, except magic items, are reduced to a pile of fine grey dust.

 Conjuration